Sch0u/Wexo-Code-Challenge/README.md

 ## Description

 I made this as a HF 1 project in school, for a company called Wexo as a recruitment task.
-It's not and not pretty but its my atempt.
+It's not done and not pretty but its my atempt.

 ### Dependencies